The ProForm 550R Rower has a unique design that would look great in any home gym.

 Resistance Benefits

-Crossfit enthusiasts will also love the ProForm 550R Rower because it is ideal for HIIT (high intensity interval training) workouts.
-Users can perform series of faster and slower rowing without having to make any changes and the resistance will automatically adjust to their speed.
+You can perform a series of faster and slower rowing intervals without having to make any changes mid-stroke since the resistance will automatically adjust to their speed.

-The ProForm 550R Rower comes with the newly designed “inertia enhanced flywheel”, which includes damper settings like the Concept2.
+The ProForm 550R Rower comes with the newly designed “inertia-enhanced flywheel”, which includes damper settings like the Concept2 (source).

-The damper setting is controlled by the lever on top of the flywheel housing.
-The lever can be pushed up or down and controls the amount of air that is allowed to enter the flywheel housing.
+It functions by a lever that’s pushed up or down to control the amount of air that is allowed to enter the flywheel housing.
+The more air, the heavier the stroke feels.

 Setting the lever all the way down will allow less airflow and create the feeling of a “lighter boat”.
 This will feel like “less resistance”.